 Note: Faculty can find a step-by-step guide to navigating the online approval process HERE.

 The Faculty internship supervisor provides the academic framework for a student’s internship experience by identifying clear learning objectives and determining appropriate academic assignments.
 Internships taken for academic credit must have a Faculty supervisor oversee these assignments and learning goals.
 Internships take only for Odyssey credit can have either a Faculty or administrative staff supervisor to oversee reflection and learning goals.
 The Hendrix supervisor is responsible for assigning the credit at the completion of the internship.
 To that end, the Coordinator of Employment and Internships provides each supervisor with information regarding the student’s participation in and completion of the Professional Development Workshops as well as the evaluation by the internship site supervisor.

 During the internship experience, students are required to participate in three Professional Development Workshops meant to build upon their work-site experiences and bridge the gap between student and professional.
 The workshops include professional development, career/personal exploration topics and assignments as well as group discussion on the nature and purpose of the student’s internship.

 Internships can satisfy certain credit types within the academic field:

-Academic course credit internships also receive Odyssey credit.
 At most two academic course credit internships are allowed to count as a course credit toward graduation.
 Students wishing to take an internship for credit as a fifth class must pay the fifth class fee.

-Student wishing to enroll for an internship for academic course credit over a summer may do so.
-For summer internships, the student selects either the spring semester before the experience or the fall semester after the experience to allocate the credit in his/her course load.
+Students wishing to enroll for an internship for academic course credit over a summer may do so.
+For summer internships, the student selects either the spring semester before the experience or the fall semester after the experience to allocate the credit in the student's course load.
 These are the only two options and one must be selected when the student adds the internship with the college registrar.
 If the spring semester is chosen, students receive an NR grade (No Report) until the internship requirements have been met.